-Significant increases in both long-term and short-term interest rates poses a substantial risk associated with our investment in Agency MBS.
+Significant increases in both long-term and short-term interest rates pose a substantial risk associated with our investment in Agency MBS.
 If long-term rates were to increase significantly, the market value of our Agency MBS would decline, and the duration and weighted average life of the investments would increase.
 We could realize a loss if the securities were sold.
 At the same time, an increase in short-term interest rates would increase the amount of interest owed on our repurchase agreements used to finance the purchase of Agency MBS, which would decrease cash available for distribution to our stockholders.
 Using this business model, we are particularly susceptible to the effects of an inverted yield curve, where short-term rates are higher than long-term rates.
 Although rare in a historical context, many countries in Europe have experienced inverted yield curves in recent months.
-Given the volatile nature of the U.S. economy since the end of the third round of quantitative easing ("QE3"), and the Federal Reserve's recent increase in short-term interest rates, there can be no guarantee that the yield curve will not become and/or remain inverted.
+Given the volatile nature of the U.S. economy and the Federal Reserve's recent increase and future increases in short-term interest rates, there can be no guarantee that the yield curve will not become and/or remain inverted.
 If this occurs, it could result in a decline in the value of our Agency MBS, our business, financial position and results of operations and our ability to pay distributions to our stockholders could be materially adversely affected.